How to Create Employee Development Plans: Tips, Steps, and Benefits

 Achieving these goals is only possible with investment and support from the company in terms of:

 Curious about how much companies are offering employees in employee development programs?
-The 2023 Benepass Benefits Benchmarking Guide reveals average contributions for professional enrichment stipends across companies of all sizes and industries.
-In 2023, companies provide an average of $998 in annual stipends, with tech companies and healthcare and life sciences organizations offering the most money.
-Download the benchmarking guide to learn more about the prevalence of professional development benefits and how companies are designing top-tier programs.
+The 2024 Benepass Benefits Benchmarking Guide reveals average contributions for professional enrichment stipends across companies of all sizes and industries.
+In 2024, companies provide a median of $1,000 in annual stipends, with tech companies and healthcare and life sciences organizations offering the most money.
+Download the benchmarking guide to learn more about the prevalence of professional development stipends and how companies are designing top-tier programs.

 Accountability is a significant part of employee development success, with the American Society of Training and Development (ASTD) finding that people have a 65% chance of reaching their training goal if they have an accountability partner.
 Managers can offer support here by creating a check-in schedule where they meet with employees to: